MicrosoftDocs/win32/desktop-src/CIMWin32Prov/rename-method-in-class-win32-computersystem.md

 **Success** (0)
 </dt> <dt>

-**Other** (1–4294967295)
+**Other** (1 4294967295)
 </dt> </dl>

 ## Remarks

-You can use the **Rename** method to rename a computer—if you are a member of the local administrator group.
+You can use the **Rename** method to rename a computer if you are a member of the local administrator group.
 However, you cannot use the method remotely for domain computers.

 If the *Password* and *UserName* parameters are specified, the connection to WMI must use the **RPC\_C\_AUTHN\_LEVEL\_PKT\_PRIVACY** (**wbemAuthenticationLevelPktPrivacy** for script and Visual Basic (VB)) authentication level.